theimowski/master-thesis/docs/section-fp-application.md

 Popular languages
 -----------------

+Six functional programming languages which seem to be the most popular nowadays in software industry, are briefly described.
+Description for each language sticks to the following order:

+* first, short history is presented, when a particular language was built and under what circumstances,
+* next, most important features and properties of the language are described, including static typing and purity,
+* finally, names of companies are enlisted that use the language in production or for their internal tools.

-The oldest functional languages like LISP or Scheme are deliberately not included in the list, as they are not really widely used in the industry.
+The oldest functional languages like LISP or Scheme are deliberately not included in the list, as they are not really widely used in business applications.
 It is however important to remember that those languages became inspiration for more modern functional languages that found their way to the list.

 ### Haskell